hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 - **Java Runtime Environment (JRE)** or **Java Development Kit (JDK)** version 21.0.5 or higher.
   You can download it from the [Oracle Java Downloads page](https://www.oracle.com/java/technologies/javase-downloads.html) or **Highly Recommend** [GraalVM for JDK 21.0.5](https://www.oracle.com/java/technologies/downloads/?er=221886#graalvmjava21).
 - Any JDK 21+ is able to run project with **JavaFX** version 23.0.1.
+- 32bit Systems are not supported (Use at users own risk)
 ---

 ## Running the Application for User